Tata stocks up as pledge released

-New Delhi, March 31 (IANS) Tata group stocks were up on Wednesday after Tata Sons released the pledged shares in several leading companies of the group.
+New Delhi: Tata group stocks were up on Wednesday after Tata Sons released the pledged shares in several leading companies of the group.

 Tata Sons have released the pledge on March 25 and March 26 in Tata Consultancy Services (TCS), Tata Steel, Tata Power, Tata Motors and Tata Consumer Products.